 The First Line of Defense Against Aging and Skin Cancer: Sunscreen

-Broad spectrum sunscreen of at least sun protection factor 30 or higher is recommended.
-This has been shown in many studies to reduce the risk of melanoma and non-melanoma skin cancers.
-Chemical and mineral sunscreens work welland, if tinted, will help to treat any hyperpigmentation.
+Broad spectrum sunscreen with SPF 30 or higher is recommended.
+The regular use of sunscreen has been shown to reduce the risk of melanoma and other skin cancers in many studies.
+Chemical and mineral sunscreens work well and, if tinted, also help to treat hyperpigmentation.
 When looking for a chemical sunscreen, it is recommended to avoid the ingredient oxybenzone as this has been shown to cause allergic contact dermatitis.

-Be mindful with car windshields and side windows as UVA rays will penetrate directly through the glass.
-Sun protection is recommended in the car as well if you want to keep your skin looking youthful.
+Also be mindful of how the sun is hitting your skin through car windows and windshields as harmful UVA rays penetrate directly through the glass.
+For this reason, sun protection is recommended even in the car if you want to keep your skin looking youthful.

 A Popular Go-To for Many Skin Concerns: Tretinoin (Retinol)